codeforsanjose/disaster-response-sj/README.md

 ### Contribution Process & Workflow

-1. Assign issue to yourself and notify team of what you'll work on.
+1. **Assign issue** to yourself and notify team of what you'll work on.
-2. Create a new branch for the feature you will be working on from the `develop` branch: `git checkout develop` then `git checkout -b name-of-your-new-branch-here`.
+2. **Create a new branch** for the feature you will be working on from the `develop` branch: `git checkout develop` then `git checkout -b name-of-your-new-branch-here`.
-3. Commit changes to your feature branch then push it to the repo: `git push origin name-of-the-branch`.
+3. **Commit changes** to your feature branch then push it to the repo: `git push origin name-of-the-branch`.
-4. Create a pull request on GitHub for merging your feature branch with the `develop` branch so it can be reviewed by team members.
+4. **Create a pull request** on GitHub for merging your feature branch with the `develop` branch so it can be reviewed by team members.
 Share it in the Slack channel.
-5. If the changes look good, the project lead will merge your branch into the `develop` branch.
+5. **Project lead will merge changes** in your branch into the `develop` branch if everything looks good

 ### Contribution Ideas